-The location of the Project in relation to existing and proposed transmission lines and the existing Vassell 345 kV Substation is shown on Figure 1, in Appendix A. Figure 2, in Appendix A, identifies the Project components on a 2023 aerial photograph.
+The location of the Project in relation to existing transmission lines and the existing Vassell 345 kV and 765 kV stations is shown on Figure 1, in Appendix A. Figure 2, in Appendix A, identifies the Project components on a 2022 aerial photograph.